caikit/website/docs/architecture_layers.md

 ## 2. AI Data and Model Abstractions

 Above the [**Useful Tools**](#1-useful-tools), `caikit` provides a collection of abstractions and utilities that provide the building blocks for AI workloads.
-These are all live in `caikit.core` and each have their own sub module.
+These all live in `caikit.core` and each has its own submodule.

 ### Data Modeling